Biology meets technology.

 Researchers demonstrated the use of stacked, transparent graphene photodetectors combined with image processing algorithms to produce 3D images and range detection.

-The post A 3D camera for safer autonomy and advanced biomedical imaging appeared first on Engineering Research News.
+The post $7.75M for mapping circuits in the brain appeared first on Engineering Research News.

 Willingale’s research in plasma physics advances many research areas from spectacular astrophysical phenomena to cancer treatment to fusion power.